 Do you have any experience in team members or lead?

 During my college projects and internships, I had the opportunity to work as a team lead.
-I was responsible for coordinating tasks, guiding team membere no. These experiences helped me improve my leadership and teamwork skills.”
+I was responsible for coordinating tasks, guiding team members.
+These experiences helped me improve my leadership and teamwork skills.”

 Where do you see yourself in 3 years?